OpenPodcar/OpenPodcar/README.md

 This section explains how to drive the OpenPodcar in autonomous control mode using GMapping, move_base and the TEB planner.
 - Check that the lidar Ethernet, Pololu USB and Arduino USb cables are all connected to the laptop
-- Change the path of Velodyne point_cloud in *velodyne.launch** to the path corresponding to that of your laptop
+- Change this line ` <include file="/home/fanta/phd_work/OpenPodcar/podcar/catkin_ws/src/velodyne/velodyne_pointcloud/launch/VLP16_points.launch"/>` from `launch/podcarsim2real_laser_scan_matcher.launch` to the global path of Velodyne point_cloud launch file corresponding to that of your laptop
 - open a first terminal and type:
 ```
 cd OpenPodcar/catkin_ws/src/podcar